MattBortoletto/Quantum-Information-Exercises/ex06/README.md

     - DiscretizedLapalacian: computes the discretized laplacian;
     - HarmonicPotential: computes the harmonic potential;
     - ComputeEigenvalues: computes the eigenvalues/eigenvectors using the LAPACK subroutine 'zheev';
-    - ComputeProbabilityDens: computes the probability densities corresponding to one eigenfunction.
+    - ComputeProbabilityDens: computes the probability densities corresponding to one eigenfunction;
+    - ComputeThEnergy: computes the theoretical eigenvalues.

 - 'Utilities', which contains the following functions/subroutines:
     - str_i: converts an integer into string;